-Runoff generated by the proposed project will be passed to the neighboring storm sewer system and detention pond prior to discharging into the existing of 24" RCP storm sewer that passes under Royal County Down Road and ultimately to Black Squirrel Creek.
+Runoff generated by the proposed project will be passed to the onsite storm sewer system and offsite detention pond prior to discharging into the two existing sets of triple 48" RCP culverts that pass under E. Woodmen Road and on to Pond MN to the south, ultimately to Black Squirrel Creek.